A lot more stripes in this one…

 Welcome back to our Serie A Team of the Season, where we will be naming our midfield three in this team.
 Two were certain inclusions, one was probably a bit controversial, but all three play for teams that wear stripes, so Vikram did not enjoy making the graphics.

-Without further ado, let us get into the selections.
+You can review our back four and goalkeeper here.
+But without further ado, let us get into the selections.

 Franck Kessié (AC Milan)